faizalrf/documentation/mariadb-enterprise-setup.md

 1 row in set (0.000 sec)
 ```

-Here important factors are the following
+Here some of the important items to pay attention to are the following

 ```
 Using_Gtid: Slave_Pos